Another day, another powerful man accused of sexual assault.

 We women (and some men) have taken to social media in our thousands, sharing our stories, and I truly hope that the #metoo hashtag has made people see just how prevalent rape and sexual assault is in the western world.

-A guy on my Facebook friends list (who I won’t name to respect his privacy, and also because it’s not relevant), posted an incredibly honest and insightful post about the #metoo campaign.
+A guy on my Facebook friends list, posted an incredibly honest and insightful post about the #metoo campaign.
 It said this:

 When I pressured girlfriends or dates for sex